catgoose/crooner/README.md

 }
 ```

+In Azure app registration remember to enable `ID tokens` to be issued

 Crooner uses [gorilla](https://gorilla.github.io/) for session state management.
 Open a PR if you want to a different session management